What are PDSA Veterinary Services?

 What documents do I need to bring with me to register at PDSA?

 You will need to bring with you proof of your benefits (dated within last 12 months) and photo ID (passport, driving licence, bank card).
 Although we will always ask for proof of photo ID, if you don’t have any let us know and we can arrange an alternative.

-If you require any further information, please contact your local PDSA Pet Hospital, PDSA Pet Clinic or PDSA Pet Practice.
+If you require any further information, please contact your local PDSA Pet Hospital or PDSA Pet Clinic.

 What is your reduced cost veterinary service?